John Cornely

 John Francis Cornely (born May 17, 1989) is an American former professional baseball pitcher.
 He has played in Major League Baseball (MLB) for the Atlanta Braves.

 Career

 Atlanta Braves

-Cornely was drafted by the Atlanta Braves in the 15th round of the 2011 Major League Baseball Draft out of Wofford College.
+Cornely was drafted by the Atlanta Braves in the 15th round of the 2011 Major League Baseball draft out of Wofford College.

 Cornely was called up to the majors for the first time on April 24, 2015.
 He was designated for assignment on May 19.

 Boston Red Sox

-Cornely was traded to the Boston Red Sox on May 20, 2015.
+On May 20, 2015, Cornely was traded to the Boston Red Sox.
 He was released by the Red Sox on March 28, 2016.
 Cornely retired in 2016.